 For example, if you were injured due to a pothole in the road or roadworks that were not signposted effectively, your claim will be made against the council or local authority.
 If you were injured in a car park, you will make a claim against the business responsible for the car park.

-When making an accident claim, you will receive a payout for both special damages and general damages, which are as follows:
+When making accident compensation claims, you will receive a payout for both special damages and general damages, which are as follows:

 - General damages – This is the payout you will receive to compensate you for your injuries, i.e. the pain and suffering you have been subject to.
 The medical report your doctor has put together will be used to determine how much you will receive in general damages.
 This report will state the severity of your original injury, the prognosis, and the recommended treatment.